SeanMarcusJensen/ACIT4620-STOCK-FIS/README.md

 More detailed graphs and statistical analysis is done in the `main.ipynb` Jupyter Notebook file.

 If you do want to try the system out with stocks of your choice, then feel free to modify the stock selection in the bottom of the `main.py` file before running.
-Though, some modifications to the notebook is required also..
+Though, some modifications to the notebook is required also.